imemix/imemix/README.md

 # About Me:
 Hi!
 I’m a 30+ year-old developer who enjoys building playful, unconventional digital experiences.
 I work with JavaScript, Python, SQLite, Flask, HTML5, and CSS3 to create quirky games and offbeat websites.

-I’m currently developing Project HIPPO, a Python/Flask web chat application built with Jinja templating. focused on real-time interaction, lightweight design, and a touch of personality.

 ## Socials: